openedx/openedx-events/docs/decisions/0009-course-catalog-info-changed-design.rst

 Rationale
 ---------

 The way we update media information in refresh-course-metadata is quite haphazard, with no real standard way of sending over the information or of storing it on the Discovery end.
 Replicating these structures in the COURSE_CATALOG_INFO_CHANGED signal would make the data definition confusing.

-Moreover, edx.org has Publisher enabled and would thus ignore these fields anyway.
+Until these fields are needed by a consumer in a non-Publisher environment (if ever), it makes sense to defer trying to find a good solution to this problem.

 Deferred work
 -------------